GithubTheJon/DAT220-G12/README.md

     DONE    Option to like a post

-option to create a new post
+    Done    option to create a new post

 option to delete post if user_id (aka, post belongs to user)

+Option to Follow a user (that is not yourself)